DX Cancri

+In 1981, Bjørn Ragnvald Pettersen discovered that the star, then called G 51-15, is a variable star.
+It was given its variable star designation, DX Cancri, in 1985.
+It is a flare star that has unpredictable, intermittent increases in brightness by up to a factor of five.

 The star has a stellar classification of M6.5V, identifying it as a type of main sequence star known as a red dwarf.
-It has about 9% of the mass of the Sun, and 11% of the Sun's radius.
-The outer envelope of the star has an effective temperature of 2,840 K, making it an M-type star.
-It is a flare star that has random, intermittent increases in brightness by up to a factor of five.
+Such stars are characterized by their high abundance in the universe, low mass, radius, faint brightness and reddish color.
+It has about 10% of the mass of the Sun, and 12% of the Sun's radius.
+The outer envelope of the star has an effective temperature of 2,840 K.

 It is a proposed member of the Castor Moving Group of stars that share a common trajectory through space.
 This group has an estimated age of 200 million years.